intersystems-community/iris-angular-template/README.md

 ```
 docker-compose up -d
 ```
-There are 2 options for running your angular application, depending on preference.
+There are two options for running your angular application:

 #### Within IRIS
 To have the angular application run from within IRIS, run